-- Relates to the state of a peripheral device.
-When the device is down, it is no longer operable.
-Also, it refers to the operator command DN, which sets the device down.
+- Relating to the state of a peripheral device.
+When the device has time out, it is no longer operable.
+It is also the amount of time the RTE will wait for the device to respond to an I/O transfer command before RTE makes the device inoperable.